GoniBM/gonibm.github.io/_portfolio/portfolio-1.md

 I mainly worked on the chassis, the claw for picking up pets, and the ramp design to hold the throwing arm.
 I also worked on some side projects such as mounting different components, such as the IR sensors, and worked on line following PID tuning.

 ## Summary of Contributions
-- **3D modelling in Onshape:** I finalized designs for the claw, chassis and more in onshape, also did assembly integration for others components in the model.
+- **3D modelling in Onshape:** I designed for the claw, chassis, mounts and other mechanical parts in Onshape.
-- **Autonomous Navigation:** Worked on line following and creating mounts to ensure consistent results.
+- **Autonomous Navigation:** Worked on line following and creating IR sensor mounts to ensure consistent results on the hill and debris
-- **Mechanical Design:** Custom-built chassis using laser cutter, 3D printer, waterjet cutter, and other sheet metal tools.
+- **Mechanical Design:** Custom-built chassis using laser-cut hardboard, 3D printed mounts, 3d printed claw,  waterjetcut mounting plates, and sheet metal bent brackets.
 - **Teamwork:** Collaborated with 3 teammates for software, electronics, and testing integration.

 ## Technologies Used